martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

     ## [1] 24

-Next, I will examine the summary statistics of the three datasets: daily activity, daily steps, and sleep time.
+I then examined the summary statistics of the three datasets: daily activity, daily steps, and sleep time.

 ``` r